-Budgeted expenditures in the General Fund are expected to decrease by the same 2.59% to \$351,480.
+Budgeted expenditures in the General Fund are expected to increase by 10.74% to \$389,215 and an appropriation of \$25,000 in General Fund balance was approved to supplement anticipated revenues of \$364,215.
 Administrative and General Government expenditures are budgeted to remain nearly flat in most departments.
 "Office" will increase due to the usual 3% increase in staff salaries.
-"Planning" will decrease because a new development ordinance, initiated in FY 2018-19, was completed by June 30, 2020 and there are no large projects in the planning department anticipated in the FY 2020-21.
-"Elections" will decrease to zero since there is no municipal election in November 2020.
-All other department appropriations will remain very close to their 2019-20 budget amounts.
+"Planning" will increase because after completing the new development ordinance, initiated in FY 2019-20, the town will be undertaking development and adoption of a new comprehensive plan during FY 2021-22.
+"Elections" will increase to pay for the municipal election in November 2021.
+All other department appropriations will remain very close to their 2020-21 budget amounts The capital budget has increased by \$8,644 to \$31,049.